-There are some standard steps of development that will have to take place to transform your ideas into a workable MVP that is ready to be launched into the market/customers.
+Some standard steps of development will have to take place to transform your ideas into a workable MVP that is ready to be launched into the market/customers.
 These steps would depend upon your requirements, as well as the practices of the software development company you choose to partner with.

 Step 1: Discovery